mxrch/GHunt/README.md

 - **03/10/2020** : Successfully bypassed. 🕺 (commit 01dc016)\
 It requires the "Profile photos" album to be public (it is by default)
 - **20/10/2020** : Google WebArchive now returns a 404 even when coming from the "Profile photos" album, so **the photos scraping is temporary (or permanently) disabled.** (commit e762543)
-- **25/11/2020** : Google now removes the name from the Google Maps profile if the user has 0 reviews.
+- **25/11/2020** : Google now removes the name from the Google Maps profile if the user has 0 reviews (or contributions, even private).
 I did not find a bypass for the moment, so **all the help in the research of a bypass is appreciated.**

 # Installation